 A customer clicks a paid search ad that was trafficked by Search Ads 360.

 The ad's tracking URL reaches Search Ads 360, and Search Ads 360 records a visit.

 When the customer lands on your site, Google Analytics either starts a new session or adds metrics to an existing session.
 Then Google Analytics sends data that occurs during that session to Search Ads 360.

 Google Analytics doesn't send data about other activity on your site, such as sessions that start from direct traffic or sessions that start with a paid search ad that is not managed by Search Ads 360.

-Learn more about how Google Analytics determines which users sessions are associated with Search Ads 360 visits.
+Learn more about how Google Analytics associates user sessions with Search Ads 360 visits.